Dandenong Hub: Opening

 Dandenong Hub was officially opened on 27 November 1974 by Public Works Minister Roberts Dunstan, who revealed a commemorative plaque.
 The grand opening featured live music from a jazz band and special appearances by television personalities Sue Donovan, Philip Brady, and Jimmy Hannan, who entertained the crowd and signed autographs for the thousands of shoppers in attendance.

 Some 10,000 complimentary tickets to Village drive-in theatres were distributed during the opening week.
-From the outset, the arcade's two retail floors attracted prominent tenants including Walsh's, Brashs, Yamaha Music Centre, Portmans, Tresurway, PB Shoes, Roger David, and A. E. Moore and Sons.
+From the outset, the arcade's two retail floors attracted prominent tenants including Walsh's, Brashs, Yamaha Music Centre, Portmans, Tresurway, PB Shoes, Roger David, and A. E. Moore & Sons.

 Decline

+Hanover sold it to the Local Authorities Superannuation Board for $9.2m in the late 1970s amid the dissolution of the Alter-Herscu-Fayman partnership.

-Although initially popular, patronage of Dandenong Hub began a long and drawn–out decline in 1989, when the adjacent Myer department store was converted into a rival indoor shopping centre (today known as Dandenong Plaza).
-The Hub is currently owned by several entities through a strata arrangement, which limits and complicates refurbishment and major works.
+Although initially popular, patronage of Dandenong Hub began a long and drawn-out decline in 1989, when the adjacent Myer department store was converted into a rival indoor shopping centre (today known as Dandenong Plaza).
+The Hub is currently owned by several entities through a strata title, which limits and complicates refurbishment and major works.

 The food court did not recover after the COVID lockdowns in 2020–21 and has sat vacant since.
 In July 2025, the Greater Dandenong Leader revealed that an encampment of 30 rough sleepers had taken over the building's fire stairwells and unoccupied office space.
 They also shed light on recent reports of gang violence, blatant drug dealing and brazen or elaborate robberies that have been on the rise.